 - Wosize_val(v) returns the size of the block v, in words, excluding the header. - Tag_val(v) returns the tag of the block v. - Field(v, n) returns the value contained in the nb field of the structured block v.
-Fields are numbered from 0 to Wosize_val(v) 1. - Store_field(b, n, v) stores the value v in the field number n of value b, which must be a structured block.

-- Code_val(v) returns the code part of the closure v. - caml_string_length(v) returns the length (number of bytes) of the string or byte sequence v - Byte(v, n) returns the nb byte of the string or byte sequence v, with type char.
+Fields are numbered from 0 to Wosize_val(v) 1. - Store_field(b, n, v) stores the value v in the field number n of value b, which must be a structured block. - Code_val(v) returns the code part of the closure v. - caml_string_length(v) returns the length (number of bytes) of the string or byte sequence v. - Byte(v, n) returns the nb byte of the string or byte sequence v, with type char.
 Bytes are numbered from 0 to string_length(v) 1. - Byte_u(v, n) returns the nb byte of the string or byte sequence v, with type unsigned char.
 Bytes are numbered from 0 to string_length(v) 1. - String_val(v) returns a pointer to the first byte of the string v, with type const char .
 This pointer is a valid C string: there is a null byte after the last byte in the string.
-However, OCaml strings can contain embedded null bytes, which will confuse the usual C functions over strings. - Bytes_val(v) returns a pointer to the first byte of the byte sequence v, with type unsigned char . - Double_val(v) returns the floating-point number contained in value v, with type double. - Double_field(v, n) returns the nb element of the array of floating-point numbers v (a block tagged Double_array_tag). - Store_double_field(v, n, d) stores the double precision floating-point number d in the nb element of the array of floating-point numbers v. - Data_custom_val(v) returns a pointer to the data part of the custom block v.
-This pointer has type void and must be cast to the type of the data contained in the custom block. - Int32_val(v) returns the 32-bit integer contained in the int32 v. - Int64_val(v) returns the 64-bit integer contained in the int64 v. - Nativeint_val(v) returns the long integer contained in the nativeint v. - caml_field_unboxed(v) returns the value of the field of a value v of any unboxed type (record or concrete data type). - caml_field_boxed(v) returns the value of the field of a value v of any boxed type (record or concrete data type). - caml_field_unboxable(v) calls either caml_field_unboxed or caml_field_boxed according to the default representation of unboxable types in the current version of OCaml. - Some_val(v) returns the argument \var{x} of a value v of the form Some(x).
+However, OCaml strings can contain embedded null bytes, which will confuse the usual C functions over strings. - Bytes_val(v) returns a pointer to the first byte of the byte sequence v, with type unsigned char . - Double_val(v) returns the floating-point number contained in value v, with type double. - Double array field(v, n) returns the nb element of a float array v. - Store_double_array_field(v, n, d) stores the double precision floating-point number d in the nb element of a float array v. - Double_flat_field(v, n) returns the nb element of a floatarray or a record of floats v (an unboxed block tagged Double_array_tag). - Store_double_flat_field(v, n, d) stores the double precision floating-point number d in the nb element of a floatarray or a record of floats v. - Data_custom_val(v) returns a pointer to the data part of the custom block v.
+This pointer has type void and must be cast to the type of the data contained in the custom block. - Int32_val(v) returns the 32-bit integer contained in the int32 v. - Int64_val(v) returns the 64-bit integer contained in the int64 v. - Nativeint_val(v) returns the long integer contained in the nativeint v.

+- caml_field_unboxed(v) returns the value of the field of a value v of any unboxed type (record or concrete data type). - caml_field_boxed(v) returns the value of the field of a value v of any boxed type (record or concrete data type). - caml_field_unboxable(v) calls either caml_field_unboxed or caml_field_boxed according to the default representation of unboxable types in the current version of OCaml. - Some_val(v) returns the argument $\operatorname{var}\{x\}$ of a value v of the form $\operatorname{Some}(x)$.